Demon in a Bottle: Plot summary

 Stark meets with the Avengers, agreeing to their request that Iron Man temporarily step down as their leader, and asks for and receives hand-to-hand fight training from Captain America.
 He then meets with Scott Lang, the second Ant-Man, and asks him to sneak into the prison where Whiplash is being held to get information on the person named Hammer.
 Stark uses the information and flies to Monaco with James Rhodes to investigate.
 Hammer is alerted to their presence and sends soldiers to attack them.
 They are both knocked unconscious; Stark is taken prisoner and Rhodes is left in public and arrested by the local police when he awakens.
 When Stark awakens he is confronted by Justin Hammer, who reveals that he has been responsible for Iron Man's armor malfunctions.
 Angered that he lost a lucrative bid to Stark International, Hammer, with the aid of scientists in his employ, took control of Iron Man's armor and forced him to kill the ambassador in an attempt to ruin the reputation of the company.
 Stark attempts to escape Hammer's compound by climbing over a wall, but sees that he is on a giant floating island at sea.

 Hammer learns of Stark's escape and orders the supervillains he keeps in his employ to find him.
 The supervillains find Stark, who has found the confiscated briefcase containing his spare armor and suited up.
 Iron Man battles and defeats the villains, then goes after Hammer.
 Rhodes has convinced the police of his story and the island is attacked by police helicopters.
 Hammer escapes, and Iron Man flies into the air and crashes down, damaging the island and causing it to sink.
-Stark returns home and continues binge drinking, and drunkenly yells at his butler, Edwin Jarvis.
+Stark returns home to continue binge drinking, and drunkenly yells at his butler, Edwin Jarvis.
 Jarvis resigns the next day.